You are here:

 This program is made possible through a partnership with Harrisburg University of Science and Technology and Harrisburg University's Center for Advanced Entertainment and Learning Technologies.

-Cost: $400 (financial aid is available).
-Selected students will be provided with room and board and all course materials (up to $2,000 value).
+Students selected to participate in the program will be provided with room and board and all course materials.
 Students will earn two college credits upon completion of the program.
+Students with an interest in the computer science fields are encouraged to apply.

 Green chemistry is an approach to chemistry from the sustainability perspective.
 Building sustainability into the utilization of resources, product designs and activities can decrease dependencies on non-renewable resources as well as decrease chemical hazards.
 In the Green Chemistry Summer Academy, students will be challenged to conduct research and design a solution to a real world issue utilizing principles from green chemistry.
 Each student team will design a project, collect and analyze data, and communicate project results to their peers.
 Principles and projects involved in this academy are designed to complement the processes and principles that will be utilized in the Environmental Engineering Design Academy.
 Students receive two college credits for Science 102 (a special topics School of Sciences course) for completing this program.

-Cost: $400 (financial aid is available).
-Selected students will be provided with room and board and all course supplies and materials (up to a $2,000 value).
+Selected students will be provided with room and board and all course supplies and materials.
 Students earn two college credits upon completion of the program.
-Students with an interest in pursuing a career in the sciences or technical fields are encouraged to attend.
+Students with an interest in pursuing a career in the sciences or technical fields are encouraged to apply.

 Selected students will be provided with room and board and all course supplies and materials (up to a $2000 value) and can earn two college credits upon completion of the program.
 Students with an interest in pursuing a career in the sciences or technical fields are encouraged to attend.